 Incorporating playing games well into events

-Here are a couple examples of successfully incorporating game playing, ala Bernie DeKoven, into events.
+Here are a couple of examples of successfully incorporating game playing, ala Bernie DeKoven, into events.

 Simulations and serious games